 The cost to spay a dog depends on the size of your dog, location, veterinarian, whether they have any pre-existing health conditions, and whether they’re in heat.
 However there are animal clinics that offer low cost spay clinics to help make the procedure accessible to those in need.

 There are things you can do to prepare for your dog’s spay, like creating a spay home recovery kit.
 You will need:

-- Elizabethan collar (if one is not provided by the veterinary clinic)
+Elizabethan collar (if one is not provided by the veterinary clinic) or surgical suit

 To prevent running and jumping, you’ll need to use a leash when taking your dog outside; abstain from long walks or exercise until she is fully healed.

 Most dogs come home from the hospital the same day as their spay.
 Dogs at risk of bleeding, or with underlying uterine disease, may need to be hospitalized longer for monitoring and medical management.

 Once she’s back home, your dog needs to be kept calm and quiet for 10 to 14 days.
 (Your veterinarian may recommend a longer rest period depending on your dog.)
 Of course, keeping a puppy calm is not always easy!
 Leash-walking for potty breaks and time in her crate will help prevent complications, like reopening the surgery site.